 For example, the traditional route of hiring a real estate agent could get you a better price for your property.
 Because real estate agents work on a commission basis, usually as a percent of the sale, they’re equally invested in trying to secure a sale that’s as good a price as possible.
 On the other hand, cash buyers tend to purchase properties as-is, leaving little room for price negotiations but does allow you to dodge extra expenses on renovation and repair.
 Either way, the cost of selling real estate tends to add up.
 If you aren’t careful, such fees can eat away a good portion of your overall profit.

 There are many expenses that can come up throughout the selling process.
 For instance, while it’s common practice for home sellers to make upgrades to their property to improve their market value, construction work isn’t cheap.
+And if you’re going to renovate the space, it’ll take a lot more time because you’ll have to make sure it’s mold-free first.
+To get rid of the spores and make the place mold-free, people may contact a Mold Removal Company or something similar.

 Other expenses that you should also keep in mind include any financial commitments regarding your estate.
 If you have any ongoing mortgages or loans you took out on a home equity deal, be sure to settle your balance before putting it on the market if possible, or at least have the paperwork ready.
 Otherwise, you could find yourself in a difficult position.